DexterHuang/Arclight-City/update-log.md

 ### 0.0.62

 -  Drastically improved stronghold rendering pipline, should improve performance, reduce system load and mitigate crashs
+-  Other player in your stronghold but in different room, should display correctly and tracked in real-time
 -  Added `Auto Gather Boost`, using it will drastically increase EXP and reward gained, currenly can only be obtained from stronghold chests

 ### 0.0.61